treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 n 11
 ```

-If you ever have to loop over two lists (or any other iterable at the same time), `zip` is preferred over `enumerate`.
+If you ever have to loop over two lists (or any other iterables) at the same time, `zip` is preferred over `enumerate`.
-The `enumerate` function is handy when you need indexes while looping, but `zip` makes it so we don't even need indexes.
+The `enumerate` function is handy when you need indexes while looping, but `zip` is great when we care specifically about looping over two iterables at once.

 If you're new to `zip`, I also talk about it in my [looping with indexes][zip looping] article.